ethereum/web3.py/docs/examples.rst

             :param event: Symbolic dictionary of the event data

-            :return: Internal state structure that is the result of event transformation.
+            :return: Internal state structure that is the result of event tranformation.
             """

         @abstractmethod